 Foundation reactions shall be determined from the load cases and load combination defined above.
 Load Factors shall be a minimum of 1.0.
 Unfactored loads shall be used for the foundation overturning and soil bearing design.
-Factored loads shall be used for the design of reinforce concrete pre the requirements of ACI.
+Factored loads shall be used for the design of reinforced concrete per the requirements of ACI.

 Deflection of structures shall be limited such that equipment function or operation is not impaired, and that proper clearances are maintained.
-The load combinations, overload factors, and deflection limits defined in ASCE MOP 113. and this document shall be used.